Go Back

 • As you add the sugar, you should see the mixture start to thicken and become a glossy white.
 Continue to mix until all the sugar is added and the mix has reached stiff peaks.

 • Once the mixture has reached stiff peaks, you are ready to make your meringue shapes.
 You can use a piping bag to create uniform meringues, or simply spoon them into little mountains.
-This recipe will make about 4 large meringues or 6 medium meringues.
+This recipe will make about 4 large meringues, 6 medium meringues, or many small ones - depending on how small you go.

-• After your baking time, switch the oven off and leave the meringues in.
+• After your baking time, switch the oven off and leave the meringues in situ.
 Allow them to cool in the oven before removing - this helps prevent the meringues from cracking from the sudden change in temperature outside the oven.

 IMPORTANT NOTE: